stephenslab/mr.ashr/README.md

 ## Credits

-The mr.ash R package was developed by [Youngseok Kim][youngseok] and [Peter Carbonetto][peter] at the [University of Chicago][uchicago], with help from [Matthew Stephens][matthew].
+The mr.ashr R package was developed by [Youngseok Kim][youngseok] and [Peter Carbonetto][peter] at the [University of Chicago][uchicago], with help from [Matthew Stephens][matthew].